Everything you need to know about macro viruses

 - Your computer asks you for a password on a file that normally doesn’t require one.

 - Your computer saves documents as “template” files.

-- Your computer features strange error messages.
+- Your computer displays strange error messages.

-Macro viruses are among the sneakier methods of infecting a computer.
-Stay aware of the latest information on these and all other cyber viruses, and give your computer a thorough scan if it hasn’t had one in awhile.
-And again, if you’ve been ignoring update notifications, now is the time to take action.
+For example, it’s smart to stay current on new cyberthreats.
+Also, give your computer a thorough security scan if it hasn’t had one in a while.
+And if you’ve been ignoring update notifications, take action.